NduhZondi007/capitec/README.md

 transaction data from multiple sources (in this example a CSV file), enriches each transaction with a spending category and exposes a set of RESTful endpoints for retrieving aggregated information such as per‑customer spending, top spenders and most popular categories.
-The goal is to mirror real banking insights like those found in Capitec’s app, where customers can see where their money goes【31†L163-L170】.
+The goal is to mirror real banking insights like those found in Capitec’s app, where customers can see where their money goes.

 ## Overview